Harshbansal8085/Harshbansal8085/README.md

 - 💡 &nbsp;I like to explore new technologies.
 - 🎓 &nbsp;I'm a student of Chameli Devi Group Of Institutions
-- 🌱 &nbsp;I'm currently learning _full stack web development_.
+- 🌱 &nbsp;I'm currently learning _full stack web development_
-- ❤️ &nbsp;My favorite language: `JavaScript`.
-- ✉️ &nbsp;You can email me at choukseakshat@gmail.com.
+- ✉️ &nbsp;You can email me at harshbansal4562@gmail.com.

 <!---
 --->